hyenasky/hyenasky/README.md

 # Portfolio

-I'm Will Stach (aka hyenasky), a CS student from Salt Lake City who is fascinated by computer architecture and system software design.
+I'm Will Stach (aka hyenasky), a CS student at the University of Utah who is fascinated by computer architecture and system software design.
 This is some of the technical work I've done.

 ## The XR/station Project